jaxsonpd/pyfea/README.md

 This is a python module contaning function to perform simple FEA anlysis of structures

 # Design Philosophy
 This projects loosely follows the TDD process.
 The test functions are located in method\_test.py.
+(This has largely been abandoned due to the need to create a large number of test functions for each method.)

 # Currently supported methods
 local\_bar - this function creates the stiffness matrix for a bar element in    local coordinates.